lsst-dm/dm_dev_guide/editors/vscode.rst

 Python
 ======

-The official Python extension includes linting, symbol lookup, and integrated debugging, as long as it configured to use the right Python executable and module search path.
+The official Python extension includes linting, symbol lookup, and integrated debugging, as long as it is configured to use the right Python executable and module search path.
 VSCode automatically searches for conda environments, and generally does a good job of guessing the right one.
 When it guesses wrong, it's easy to change via the GUI (and presumably more permanent configuration).
 Using the right conda environment (and the above configuration to use ``flake8`` instead of ``pylint``) should be enough enable in-editor linting with LSST configuration (as long as that configuration is in the package's ``setup.cfg``, as usual).